Unified S-band: Design influences

 The International Space Station, Skylab as well as other orbital space stations have (or have had) some kind of unified microwave communications subsystem.
+The USB system is similar and was influenced by the SGLS (space-ground link system) system developed for the Dyna-Soar program and later adopted for the Air Force Satellite Control Network.
 The lasting engineering influence of the USB is that almost every human mission in space has had a unified microwave communications system of some kind.